Aquanty/rtd-hgs/docs/source/index.rst

 #. **z1, z2** :math:`z`-range [L] of the block.

-| Faces which are fracture elements and whose centroids are within the
-  rectangular block defined by the 3 ranges are chosen.
+Faces which are fracture elements and whose centroids are within the rectangular block defined by the 3 ranges are chosen.
 Note that the values given for one, two or all of the ranges can be identical and in that case, the block will collapse to a plane, line or point respectively.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+Choose fracture faces block
+''''''''''''''''''''''''''''''''''''''''''''''''

 --------------

-**
+.. _in-8:

+^^^^^^

+|

 #. **n1, n2, n3, n4** Node numbers of the face to be chosen.